Online Service Savvy: Build Superior Customer Support

 - Email.
 Many websites offer clients a chance to ask questions via email.
 When business owners fail to return messages quickly, however, impatient customers eventually may call directly - or visit a competitor to make a purchase.
 Service experts recommend using an auto-responder to let emailers know the message came through and to expect an answer within 24 hours.

 - Customer service chat.
 If a customer needs a quick response, or when the ordering process involves a series of basic questions, a "chat" or instant messaging component is a great tool.
 Unlike a one-on-one phone call, a representative with good writing skills can usually assist four or five online customers simultaneously.

 - Callback service.
-This allows customers to enter a phone number so a support agent can call them back.
+This allows customers to enter a phone number so that a support agent can call them back.
 It is best suited to products and services that require immediate attention or longer, more detailed conversations.

 - Social messaging.
 With social networking being the most popular internet activity, businesses must be able to easily connect with customers through Facebook Messenger and other popular apps.